tom-wells/olliefitness/about.md

 Within a Session with Ollie to come to understand that training is not just about lifting heavier weights or smashing a personal best.
 It translates across your life to make you a more confident and successful person.

 So what are you waiting for?!
-Get in touch by email or on social media and join #TeamOFIT members who are transforming their lives as we speak.
+Get in touch by email or on social media and join <a class="team" href="https://www.instagram.com/explore/tags/olliefitness/">#olliefitness</a>  members who are transforming their lives as we speak.